Thought Leadership

 Klarna (2024):

-Leading payment provider Klarna launched an AI-powered chatbot in February 2024.
+Leading payment provider Klarna launched an AI-powered assistant in February 2024.
 In its first month:

 Alibaba: